 14 — Customer Lifetime Value

-A key performance indicator that no solely focus on short-term sales but on strategic aspects.
-Therefore, it is a vital KPI that shows how much revenue is generated by a single client over time.
+A key performance indicator that does not solely focus on short-term sales but strategic aspects.
+Therefore, it is a vital KPI that shows how much revenue a single client generates over time.

 The key performance indicator is calculated as:

 Lifetime Value = Gross Margin % X ( 1 / Monthly Churn ) X Avg.
 Monthly Subscription Revenue per Customer.